Manometry and Buoyancy

 - Stable Equilibrium: When the centre of buoyancy lies above the centre of gravity, the submerged body is stable.

-- Unstable Equilibrium: When B lies below G, then the body is in unstable equilibrium.
+- Unstable Equilibrium: When B lies below G, then body is in unstable equilibrium.

-- Neutral Equilibrium: When B and G coincide then, the body is in neutral equilibrium.
+- Neutral Equilibrium: When B and G coincide then, body is in neutral equilibrium.

 Stability of Floating Bodies: When the body undergoes an angular displacement about a horizontal axis, the shape of the immersed volume changes and so the centre of buoyancy moves relative to the body.

-It occurs when the metacentre lies above the centre of gravity.
+It occurs, when metacentre lies above centre of gravity.

 - Neutral equilibrium: When a body is given a small angular displacement and it sets on new position then, body is called in neutral equilibrium.
 In this, M and G coincide.